santolucito/santolucito.github.io/COMS3930/spring2023/mod1.md

 Deadline listed on courseworks

-Start by running the example code shown in class on Tuesday 2/1.
+Start by running the example code shown in class.
 Record a video of your device running this example code, upload to a public video hosting platform, and submit the link on courseworks.

 ### Task #2

 (18 points)

-Deadline listed on courseworks
+Deadline listed on courseworks (the Sunday after the installation)
-Code due Thu 2/10 before class (in class installation)

 This is an open-ended, creatively driven project.
 There are two main goals.
 The first goal is to introduce you to the challenge of working with an underspecified problem and writing code that is creatively driven rather than driven by specifications.
 The second goal is to get you comfortable with showing you art to the world in a low stakes way.